cosmos/cosmos-sdk/docs/spec/SPEC-SPEC.md

 For consistency, specs should be written in passive present tense.

+## Pseudo-Code

+Pseudo-code should be avoided throughout the spec, instead bulleted-lists should be used to describe with words all operations which occur.

 ## Common Layout

 The following generalized structure should be used to breakdown specifications for modules.
-Note that not all files may be required depending on the modules function
+With the exception of README.md, `XX` at the beginning of the file name should be replaced with a number to indicate document flow (ex. read `01_state.md` before `02_state_transitions.md`).
+Note that not all files may be required depending on the modules function.

+ - `README.md` - overview of the module
- - `overview.md` - describe module
+ - `XX_concepts.md` - describe specialized concepts and definitions used throughout the spec
- - `state.md` - specify and describe structures expected to marshalled into the store, and their keys
+ - `XX_state.md` - specify and describe structures expected to marshalled into the store, and their keys
- - `state_transitions.md` - standard state transition operations triggered by hooks, messages, etc.
+ - `XX_state_transitions.md` - standard state transition operations triggered by hooks, messages, etc.
- - `end_block.md` - specify any end-block operations
+ - `XX_messages.md` - specify message structure(s) and expected state machine behaviour(s)
- - `begin_block.md` - specify any begin-block operations
+ - `XX_begin_block.md` - specify any begin-block operations
- - `messages.md` - specify message structure and expected state machine behaviour
+ - `XX_end_block.md` - specify any end-block operations
- - `hooks.md` - describe available hooks to be called by/from this module
+ - `XX_hooks.md` - describe available hooks to be called by/from this module
- - `tags.md` - list and describe event tags used
+ - `XX_tags.md` - list and describe event tags used
+ - `XX_future_improvements.md` - describe future improvements of this module
+ - `XX_appendix.md` - supplementary details referenced elsewhere within the spec

 ### Notation for key-value mapping